macfanatic/WP-Tweet-Slideshow/README.md

 ## WP Tweet Slideshow
 This plugin allows a user to configure Wordpress to display a "slideshow" of tweets in the theme.

+## Requirements
+- Requires PHP 5.2 or greater (for json support to access the Twitter API)
+- Requires Wordpress 3.0 or greater (uses custom post types)

 ### Usage
 - Install the plugin using Wordpress
 - Activate the plugin